ctpbee/ctpbee/README.md

 ![avatar](source/回测.png)

 ##  Development
 Now I want to build stock support for `ctpbee`, if you have any interest, you can send email to me and join us!

 ## Code Contributed
 I just only accept [PR](https://github.com/ctpbee/ctpbee/compare) code to `dev` branch, please remember that !

+## High Performance Version
+Python version is too slow for HFT.
+If you need faster speed and are interested in `Rust` , please read the code of [FlashFunk](https://github.com/HFQR/FlashFunk)

 ## License